DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 Granovetter, M.S.
 ‘The Strength of Weak Ties’, *American Journal of Sociology* (1973): 1360-1380.

-Green, L.D.
-Brady, K. Olafsson, J. Hartley and C. Lumby.
+Green, L., Brady, D., Olafsson, K., Hartley J. and C. Lumby.
 ‘Risks and Safety for Australian Children on the Internet: Full Findings from the AU Kids Online Survey of 9-16 Year Olds and Their Parents’, *Cultural Science Journal* 4.1 (2011): 1-73.